swimdrinkfish/opendata/draft-01/REFERENCE.md

     <td>substance</td>
     <td>Enum</td>
     <td>Yes</td>
     <td>A string enumeration value indicating the substance that was tested for when determining this sample result.
-For example, e.coli, a fecal indicator bacteria, or cyanobacteria.
+For example, e.coli, enterococci, or cyanobacteria.
 For more information about the valid substance codes, please see “Appendix 2 - Substance Codes”.</td>
   </tr>
   <tr>
     <td>units</td>